chef-boneyard/chef-provisioning-azure/README.md

 Currently you have to specify the password you want the initial user to have in your recipe.
 No, this will not be for very long.

 ### Setting your credentials
+Download the Azure credential file from here: https://manage.windowsazure.com/publishsettings/index?client=xplat
+`subscription_id` is located in the downloaded file's `subscription id` field
+See [knife-azure](https://github.com/chef/knife-azure#configuration) plugin's config section for more info on converting between formats

 Put the right values in ~/.azure/config so that it looks like the following: